jyrimatti/hseverywhere/README.rst

 Whenever Haskell code compiles, the app should automatically reload itself.
 No manual refresh (CMD+r/double-r) should be necessary, except in OSX.

-``run-in-web.sh`` starts webpack-dev-server which automatically reloads the app.
+``run-web.sh`` starts webpack-dev-server which automatically reloads the app.

 In iOS simulator enable "Live Reload" in shake-gesture menu.